fiolj/sparta/docs/source/Section_intro.rst

 General features
 ****************

-runs on a single processor or in parallel distributed-memory message-passing parallelism (MPI) spatial-decomposition of simulation domain for parallelism open-source distribution highly portable C++ optional libraries used: MPI
+   -   runs on a single processor or in parallel
+   -   distributed-memory message-passing parallelism (MPI)
+   -   spatial-decomposition of simulation domain for parallelism
+   -   open-source distribution
+   -   highly portable C++
+   -   optional libraries used: MPI
-:ref:`easy to extend<modify>` with new features and functionality runs from an :ref:`input script<commands>`
+   -   :ref:`easy to extend<modify>` with new features and functionality
+   -   runs from an :ref:`input script<commands>`
-syntax for defining and using :ref:`variables and formulas<variable>` syntax for :ref:`looping over runs<jump>` and breaking out of loops run one or :ref:`multiple simulations simultaneously<howto-running-multiple-simulation-one>` (in parallel) from one script :ref:`build as library<start-building-sparta-library>`, invoke SPARTA thru :ref:`library interface<howto-library-interface-sparta>` or provided :ref:`Python wrapper<python>`
+   -   syntax for defining and using :ref:`variables and formulas<variable>`
+   -   syntax for :ref:`looping over runs<jump>` and breaking out of loops
+   -   run one or :ref:`multiple simulations simultaneously<howto-63-running-multiple-simulation>` (in parallel) from one script
+   -   :ref:`build as library<start-building-sparta-library>`, invoke SPARTA thru :ref:`library interface<howto-66-library-interface-sparta>` or provided :ref:`Python wrapper<python>`
-:ref:`couple with other codes<howto-coupling-sparta-other-codes>`: SPARTA calls other code, other code calls SPARTA, umbrella code calls both
+   -   :ref:`couple with other codes<howto-67-coupling-sparta-other>`: SPARTA calls other code, other code calls SPARTA, umbrella code calls both

 .. _intro-models: